Hongtae/DKGL/README.md

 You can use DK with other UI Tools also.
 (MFC, Cocoa, wxWidgets, etc.)

 ### Running platforms.
 - Windows 10 or later.
-(DirectX 12 Required)
+(DirectX12 or Vulkan Required)
 - Mac OS X 10.11 or later.
 (Metal Required)
 - iOS 9.0 or later.
 (Metal Required)